 The Pfizer-BioNTech Covid-19 vaccine is very safe.
 It has been formally tested on more than 40,000 people - half received the vaccine, the other half a placebo which consisted of slightly salty water.
 Since it started being used widely, tens of millions of people have now received it.

 In the trials, people were followed very closely for adverse events and the results between the vaccinated and unvaccinated were compared.
-People receiving the vaccine were more likely to experience more flu-like symptoms in the day or two afterwards and this was more noticeable after the second dose.
-However, there were no events of concern that were more common in the vaccine group.
-Regulators will be keeping a close eye on one event known as Bells Palsy, which involves a temporary weakness of the face.
-It is quite common with around 1000 cases in NZ each year.
-So far this is not showing up as a problem and is probably not linked to the vaccine but it continues to be monitored along with other events that are of particular interest.
+People receiving the vaccine were more likely to experience more flu-like symptoms in the day or two afterwards and this was more noticeable after the second dose, but no events of concern were more common in the vaccine group.
+Regulators are keeping a close eye on one event known as Bells Palsy, which involves a temporary weakness of the face, based on excess cases in vaccinated people observed in the trials.
+However there are no safety concerns at this stage, as US data shows no more observed cases than expected occurring after vaccination.

 Since the vaccine was approved for widespread use, safety has been monitored very closely, and in large numbers of people it becomes possible to detect very rare events.
 As with most vaccines, a small risk for a very severe allergic reaction called anaphylaxis was detected.
 The risk of this happening after the Pfizer vaccine is around 5 per million doses.
 It occurs within minutes of receiving the vaccine and is treated immediately by the vaccinator, who is trained to manage it.
 This is why people are asked to stay at the vaccination clinic for up to half an hour after vaccination - just in case.